carpdiem/carpdiem.github.io/_projects/How-do-you-learn-(Extended)-Kalman-Filters.markdown

 I recently delivered a 3.5 hour lecture on Extended Kalman Filters, discussing the subject from 0-100%, and I'd like to share some of that prep with you all.

 First off, a disclaimer: this document will not teach you Kalman Filters.
 It is not intended to.
 Instead, it will teach you *how to learn* Kalman Filters.
 I will include here all of the resources and guidance that I think will be helpful for first ensuring that you have a solid grasp on the fundamentals you need, so that when you embark on learning Kalman Filters themselves, you'll be well-armed.
-I will also include a recommended resources for learning Kalman Filters, as well as notes about the key chapters and concepts to pay attention to in that resource.
+I will also include a recommended resources for learning Kalman Filters, as well as notes about the key chapters and concepts to pay attention to in that resource.<!--more-->

 And with that, godspeed!